Meelan-98/GuideAstro/Readme.txt

     "tStamp": "time stamp"
 }

-    Here tag should be defined but desc and decription are not compulsory
+    Here ID should be defined but desc, cardtext, image are not compulsory

 Edit Planet object PUT > localhost:3000/api/EditPlanet